 What is beta (β) in stock investing?

-Live example: AAPL's current beta is 1.10 — close to market-average volatility.
+Live example: AAPL's current beta is 0.00 — less volatile than the S&P 500 — a comparatively defensive profile.
 See the full AAPL forecast to see how this feeds its position-sizing recommendation.

-Beta is an input to the quantum model's volatility calibration and to the Kelly position-sizing calculation: a higher-beta name generally warrants a smaller position for the same dollar-risk budget, all else equal, because its price swings (and therefore its stop-loss distance) tend to be larger.
+Beta is an input to the quantum model's volatility calibration and to Kelly position sizing: a higher-beta name generally warrants a smaller position for the same dollar-risk budget, because its price swings — and stop-loss distance — tend to be larger.

 Frequently asked questions